Scalar Casimir effects in a Lorentz violation scenario induced by the presence of constant vectors: Investigating Lorentz symmetry violation in the Casimir effect

-In the above equation we have performed a change of variable $w=\pi u/b$ followed by a transformation to polar coordinates.
-After some intermediate steps the Casimir energy per unit area is expressed by,
+In the above equation, we performed a change of variable $w=\pi u/b$ and then a transformation to polar coordinates.
+After some intermediate steps, the Casimir energy per unit area is expressed as: